Age: 8 years

 This sweet boy was surrendered to FBRN after he lost movement in his hind legs, and his owners were unable to afford diagnosis and treatment.
 We had hoped that a combination of surgery and physical therapy might get Silas up and walking again, but a veterinary neurologist concluded that Silas’s injury (believed to be a ruptured disc) could not be repaired, and his hind leg paralysis is permanent.
 But Silas, in typical canine fashion, hasn’t let that slow him down or dampen his joie de vivre.
 He can pull himself around just fine with his muscly upper body (seriously, it’s sun’s out, guns out every day with this boy) and he’s taken to his new wheelie cart like a fish to water.

-Silas’s foster mom describes him as a happy camper, who is equally content playing with the resident boxer or tossing his toys in the air for a one-dog game of fetch.
+Silas’s foster mom describes him as a happy camper, who is equally content playing with the resident Boxer or tossing his toys in the air for a one-dog game of fetch.
 When strapped into his wheels, he’s particularly fond of chasing tennis balls and sticks, and he makes certain that no plant, bush, or tree in the yard goes un-sniffed.
 At 8 years old, he definitely has the energy of a much younger dog!
 When playtime is done, Silas enjoys settling in with a nice antler or bone, preferably with his person at his side.
 And cuddles are not optional with this boy—they are 100% mandatory (along with snuggles, snoogles, huggies, and the like).
+Silas also LOVES car rides and looks forward to going through car washes with his foster mom.
+When asked if he wants to go “bye-bye”, Silas flies across the floor towards the door as fast as he can.
+For those who love to take their dogs with them or enjoy car washes, Silas is a great companion in the car!

 Of course, raising a dog with a disability does not come without its challenges.
-Silas does not dribble urine and rarely has pee accidents in the house, but he does not have control over his bowels and will poop wherever and wherever.
+Silas is not totally incontinent.
+He cannot control his bowels and he will poop wherever he happens to be when it is time to go, but he doesn’t leak urine or pee in the house.
 For this reason, keeping him on a consistent potty schedule is a must, and his new family should know that diapers may become a necessity as he ages.
 Special care must also be taken to ensure that Silas does not do anything that could further injure his back, especially since he’s a boisterous, confident boy who seems to forget that his rear legs don’t work the way they used to.
 Silas cannot be left unattended on the furniture, near the stairs, or on the deck, as he may try to take a flying leap off of them.
 (Baby gates are a lifesaver in this respect!)
 He must be lifted and carried up and down stairs, into the car, and anywhere else that is not a nice flat surface, so his new owner must be comfortable lifting 28+ pounds of wiggly dog.
 Finally, Silas has some personality quirks that his new family must be prepared to address.
-He has a history of anxiety, particularly around car rides, and while he now happily rides in his car seat, he may experience some behavioral regression for the first few weeks in his new home.
+He has a history of anxiety and may experience some behavioral regression for the first few weeks in his new home.
 Silas also gets very possessive of his bones, and while he’s never growled or snapped at anyone, this behavior should be appropriately redirected (i.e., trading a toy for the bone).

 Silas’s foster mom adores her special little guy, and says: “Silas has taught me so much about life: adaptation, strength, determination, and will.
 He has the cutest personality and is so full of life.
 He has a sparkle in his eye that never stops.
 He loves to follow me around, and boy can he get around quick!
 He’s my little shadow and loves to cuddle with me any chance he gets.
 My hope is that he finds the perfect home that will enjoy and love him as he deserves.”